radumarias/syncoxiders/website/pages/poc-demo.md

 For a more robust first time sync after you removed the `<PATH-REPO>` directory you should run the command with `--checksum` first time to compare also the `MD5 hash` when checking for changed files in `<PATH1-MNT>` compared to `<PATH2-MNT>`.
 This will result in a union from both `<PATH1-MNT>` and `<PATH2-MNT>`, no deletes will be made this first time.
 After that you can run without the flag if you don't want to use the `MD5 hash` to determine changes.

+## Logs

+It doesn't print each change in logs, but just one in 100 changes, so it won't clutter the logs.

 ## Compile it from source code

 ### Clone the repo